jonathanpchan/openclassroom/README.md

 * "open-classroom/angular-src" folder.

 ## [Populate your MongoDB Database with Classroom Content]
-1) Navigate where you installed MongoDB (default location: C:\Program Files\MongoDB\Server\3.4\bin) and run "mongod.exe" or the "mongod.exe" shortcut in the scraper folder,
+1) Navigate where you installed MongoDB (default location: C:\Program Files\MongoDB\Server\3.4\bin) and run "mongod.exe" or the "mongod.exe" shortcut in the scraper folder
-2) Navigate to the "scraper" folder,
+2) Navigate to the "scraper" folder
-3) In a terminal at this path location, run "node scraper".
+3) In a terminal at this path location, run "node scraper"

 ## [Run the Open Classroom Application]
-1) Make sure "mongod.exe" is running (if not, run "mongod.exe" as seen above),
+1) Make sure "mongod.exe" is running (if not, run "mongod.exe" as seen above)
-2) Open a new terminal in the "open-classroom" folder,
+2) Open a new terminal in the "open-classroom" folder
-3) Use the command "npm start" or "npm serve" or "nodemon" (see dependencies),
+3) Use the command "npm start" or "npm serve" or "nodemon" (see dependencies)
-4) Open a web browser (Chrome, Edge, Firefox, etc.) and go to "localhost:3000".
+4) Open a web browser (Chrome, Edge, Firefox, etc.) and go to "localhost:3000"

 ## [Dependencies]